steenk/tripledollar/README.md

 ![](logo.png)

-When you're going to create a lot of DOM elements from Javascript, and you want a minimalistic approach; __tripledollar__ is it.
-It's not a framework, it's a small help library for creating
-DOM elements with Javascript, and no more.
-It is actually __less than 3kB!__ So this tutorial is bigger than the library itself.
+When you're going to create a lot of DOM elements from JavaScript, and you want a minimalistic approach; __tripledollar__ is it.
+It's not a framework, it's a small help library for creating DOM elements with JavaScript, and no more.
+It is actually __less than 4kB!__ So this tutorial is bigger than the library itself.

 What you want to do is something like this (just a silly example):